pingcap/tiflow/docs/design/2022-03-16-ticdc-leveldb-sorter.md

 ### Snapshot and Iterator

-Leveldb sorter limits the total number and the max alive time of snapshots and iterators, because they pin memtable and keeps obsolete sst files on disk.
+Leveldb sorter limits the total number and the max alive time of snapshots and iterators, because they pin memtable and keep obsolete sst files on disk.
 Too many concurrent snapshots and iterators can easily cause performance and stability issues.